cgwire/kitsu/docs/first_production/README.md

 ![Attachment snapshot](../img/getting-started/add_attachmen_simplet.png)

-Validate the attachemnt by clicking on **Add file as attachment**.
+Validate the attachment by clicking on **Add file as attachment**.

-Then select the **Status** that you need on the drop down menu.
+Then select the **Status** that you need on the drop-down menu.

 ![Status List](../img/getting-started/status_list.png)

-Then click on the **Post** buton to post it to the world.
+Then click the **Post** button to post it to the world.

 ## Publish a Preview as a Version

-To publish a preview, picture or video, you need to select the **PUBLISH REVISION** tab on the comment panel of the task.
+To publish a preview, picture, or video, select the **PUBLISH REVISION** tab on the comment panel of the task.

 Kitsu will automatically switch to the **Publish Revision** tab when you use status with the option **IS FEEDBACK REQUEST**, like the **WFA** Status.